ahmedkaludi/accelerated-mobile-pages/readme.txt

 * Fixed: Breadcrumbs are not properly displaying and working in updated version #3917
 * Fixed: amp-auto-ads script is loading in AMP-pages when Google site kit plugin is enable. #4009
 * Fixed: wp-block CSS is heavily loading even when tree shaking is enabled in core.
 (Page builder is enabled) #4014

-= 1.0.6 (31th December 2019) =
-* Improvement: Allow users to add custom script in amp by using amp theme frame work plugin or without plugin #3865
-* Improvement: Allow users to register scripts in proper way in AMP Theme Framework #3257
-* Improvement: Need to add filter to modify mobile redirection #3987
-* Improvement: Need to update Sabberworm/CSS folder. #4012
-* Improvement: Need to make compatibility with "Transposh WordPress Translation" plugin #3895
-* Fixed: Warning issue with "$amp_emplate->get('metadata')" undefined metadata #3967
-* Fixed: GDPR popup appears once agin after accepting it #3957
-* Fixed: AMP Page apears blank after adding script tag in Head Section of AMP Page Builder #3834
-* Fixed: when user is not an admin and the admin bar is getting displayed as gap on the site #3918
-* Fixed: Option Panel not saving in AMP FOR WP, it is giving 404 error #3768
-* Fixed: Page Builder Latest Posts Category Module #3927
-* Fixed: Error amp-iframe extension .js appears more than once #3810
-* Fixed: Query monitor is not working in our latest version. #4008
-* Fixed: Google Tag manager not firing properly #3826
-* Fixed: Undefined variable block_css #4021

 Full changelog available [ at changelog.txt](https://plugins.svn.wordpress.org/accelerated-mobile-pages/trunk/changelog.txt)